 Ships that are subject to the MLC are required to display certificates issued by an insurer or other financial security provider confirming that insurance or other financial security is in place for the cost and expense of crew repatriation, as well as up to four months contractually entitled arrears of wages and entitlements following abandonment (MLC Regulation 2.5.2, as amended).
 A further certificate is required for liabilities for contractual claims arising from seafarer personal injury, disability or death (MLC Standard A4.2, as amended).

 The website intends to provide information as to the arrangements made by the club to assist members in complying with these MLC financial security requirements.

 Clubs are able to provide MLC Certificates on the basis set out in the MLC Extension Clause.
 This provides that the club will pay claims advanced by seafarers which fall within the scope of the Regulations and Standards specified in the MLC Certificates.
 The clause also provides that if such payments fall outside the scope of standard cover, members will be obliged to reimburse the club.

 The International Group has compiled FAQs for in respect of the recent amendments to the MLC.
-These FAQs are intended to provide guidance to assist members and clubs in the run up to entry into force of the amendments on 18 January 2017.
 While efforts have been made to provide clarity, uncertainty remains on some aspects of the financial security requirements.
 There may also be differences in the way some states implement and enforce the amendments.
 These FAQs should not be regarded as providing definitive legal advice and members should also consult their flag state authorities.

 International Group FAQs for members